HTTP 504 Gateway Timeout Error: What It Is & How To Fix It

 Check site plugins and themes

-If you’ve recently installed any plugins or themes, try disabling or removing them to see if they’re what’s causing the issue.
-You should also update all of your existing plugins/themes to their latest versions, as outdated software is a very common cause of glitches and errors.
+If you’ve got a WordPress website and recently installed any plugins or themes, try disabling or removing them to see if they’re the culprit.
+You should also update all of your existing plugins/themes to their latest versions, as outdated software is a very common cause of glitches, errors, and cyber attacks.

 Check firewall settings

-Network firewalls are designed to filter incoming and outgoing traffic, but sometimes they end up blocking traffic they shouldn’t if they are not configured correctly.
-Check your firewall’s rules and adjust them as necessary to allow proper communication.
+Network firewalls are designed to filter incoming and outgoing traffic, but overly strict rules can block legitimate connections between servers.
+Check your firewall’s rules and adjust them as necessary to allow valid traffic through.

 Contact hosting provider